Autodesk-Forge/forge-bim360search/README.md

 Open `http://localhost:3000` to start the app.
 Select **Index my BIM 360 Account** before using (this process may take a while).

 ## Deployment

+> Due to memory usage, it's likely that this sample will **crash** on Heroku free & hobby tier (limited to 512Mb of memory).

 To deploy this application to Heroku, the **Callback URL** for Forge must use your `.herokuapp.com` address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for Forge.